-AmeriCorps State and National Performance Measures Requirements
+AmeriCorps Affiliate Performance Measures Requirements

-All applications must include at least one aligned performance measure (output and outcome) that corresponds to the proposed primary intervention.
+All applications must include at least one aligned performance measure (at least one output and optional outcome) that corresponds to the proposed primary intervention.
 CNCS values the quality of performance measures over the quantity of performance measures.
 All information requested in the National Performance Measure Instructions must be included in the text of the performance measures in the performance measures module, and it must be evident in in this text that all definitions and requirements outlined in the National Performance Measures Instructions and FAQs are met.
 Should an applicant choose to provide duplicate information about performance measures in the narrative, this information will also need to be in the performance measures module.